-Funding – The Transportation Improvement Board (TIB) is administering the Award Program.
+The legislature funded the program in 2015 and the first grants were awarded in 2017.
+The Transportation Improvement Board (TIB) is administering the Award Program.

-Presentations from the June 28th, 2016 Complete Streets Workshop are linked below.
+Presentations from the March 7th, 2018 Complete Streets Workshop are linked below.